TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 a steady state solution may be obtained.
 This is the case when the boundary conditions are time independent.
 This is also the solution to the stationary problem  {eq}`statcv1`.

-For the discretization of {eq}`instatcv1`, we employ the MOL approach.
-Again, we may choose central differences.
+For the discretization of {eq}`instatcv1`, we employ the method of lines.
+First, we apply second order central differences to spatial derivatives.
 The semi-discretized equation reads

 $$
   \frac{dc_m}{dt} + u\frac{c_{m+1}-c_{m-1}}{2\Delta x} - \kappa \frac{c_{m+1}-2c_m+c_{m-1}}{\Delta x^2} = 0\, , \quad m = 1,\ldots,M-1\, , \quad t > 0
 $$

-A commonly time integration method would be the explicit Euler method.
+A commonly time integration method would be the forward Euler method.
 Thus, we obtain the following discretized equation for the instationary advection-diffusion equation {eq}`instatcv1`,

 $$